8902 N Meridian St Ste 102

 Dr. Ahlbrecht works with top local specialists to perform the surgical phase of the implant process.
 After the implantation, he will follow up with you to monitor your healing.
 During this time, he will begin preparing your final dental restoration.

-Implant fixtures require about three to six months of healing time.
-During this time, they will fuse with the surrounding jawbone.
-After that, the next step is to secure the abutments, or metal posts, to the implants.
-The last step in the process is to attach your custom dental restoration.
-This will be a custom porcelain crown if you are missing one tooth.
+You will need about three to six months to heal after surgery.
+During this time, the implants will fuse with the surrounding jawbone.
+After that, the next step is to secure the abutments to the implants.
+The abutments hold the replacement teeth in place.

-If you are missing multiple teeth or a full arch of teeth, your dentist will secure a dental bridge or a denture.
-If a denture is being placed, we may work with you to complete all phases of treatment during one day using a process known as All-on-four.
+The last step in the process is to attach your replacement tooth or custom dental restoration.
+This will be a custom porcelain crown if you’re missing one tooth.
+If you’re missing multiple teeth or a full arch of teeth, your dentist will attach a dental bridge or a denture.
+If you’re getting a denture, we may complete all phases of treatment in one day using a process known as All-on-four.

 Dental Implant FAQs